resteasy/resteasy/README.md

 [![Github CI](https://github.com/resteasy/resteasy/actions/workflows/maven.yml/badge.svg)](https://github.com/resteasy/resteasy/actions)

 RESTEasy is a JBoss.org project aimed at providing productivity frameworks for developing client and server RESTful applications and services in Java.
-It is mainly a JAX-RS implementation but you'll find some other experimental code in the repository.
+It is mainly a Jakarta RESTful Web Services implementation but you'll find some other experimental code in the repository.

 The project page can be found at [https://resteasy.github.io](https://resteasy.github.io).

-## JAX-RS
+## Jakarta RESTful Web Services

 RESTEasy is a JBoss project that provides various frameworks to help you build RESTful Web Services and RESTful Java applications.
-It is a portable implementation of the JAX-RS specification.
-The full name of JAX-RS is Jakarta RESTful Web Services that provides a Java API for RESTful Web Services over the HTTP protocol.
+It is a portable implementation of the Jakarta RESTful Web Services specification.
+The Jakarta RESTful Web Services provides a Java API for RESTful Web Services over the HTTP protocol.
 Please note that the specification is now under the [Eclipse EE4J Project](https://github.com/eclipse-ee4j).
 You can read the entire specification at [Jakarta RESTful Web Services](https://github.com/eclipse-ee4j/jaxrs-api).

 ## Getting started with RESTEasy